EV Charger Installation Service Toronto

 Things to Consider When Choosing Your EV Charger

 Cord Flexibility: While such a small detail, it will go a long way in preventing any frustration or rigidity that could be caused by the daily task of charging your car.
 Having a cord that is 20 feet or longer will offer the flexibility to park and charge your car in either of the spaces within a two-car garage.
-It will also allow you to charge your car while it’s parked on the driveway outside.
+It will also allow you to charge your car while it’s parked outside in the driveway.

 Wi-Fi Connectivity: Some power users prefer to use ‘smart chargers’ or level 2 chargers that track the energy used for each session, calculate the cost of the electricity, and offer control over the charging session.
 These home car chargers use your house’s internet, which requires a strong connection to be effective.